knightazura/ghost-sdk/Roadmap.md

 ## Version 0.4.1

-### Early February
+### Late January

-It is anticipated that there will be a 0.4.1 maintenance release a few weeks after 0.4 purely to iron out some bugs
+It is anticipated that there will be a 0.4.1 maintenance release a few weeks after 0.4 purely to iron out some bugs.

+The 0.4.1 maintenance release closes to PRs at midnight 27th January.
+Release is scheduled for later this week.

 See [open issues](https://github.com/TryGhost/Ghost/issues?milestone=16&state=open)